PramodKumarYadav/Circle/Secrets/Readme.md

     - All the files in Secrets directory (Except readme.md) are ignored.
 So you dont have to worry about accidentally publishing it on say github.
     - Thus your secrets are safe on your computer (as long as your computer is safe from viruses i.e.)
     - Do not add any other file here (atleast not a json file).
+5. To ensure that all your phone contacts are synced on google contacts, sync your contacts with google contacts.
+    - If you are on Iphone, follow this one time instructions to [sync your contacts from icloud to google contacts](https://www.tomsguide.com/us/import-iphone-contacts-into-gmail,news-21221.html)
+    - If you are on android, checkout how to sync your contacts manually to google contacts (there are many videos on youtube.
+I dont have android so cant test this.)

 # Detailed:
 ## Step by step instructions.